iOSGuide/installing-trollstore-trollstar/README.md

 [Download TrollStar IPA](https://github.com/34306/TrollStar/releases/download/1.1/TrollStar_1.1.ipa)

 ## TrollStore 2 Install: TrollStar Method for iOS 16
+How to Install TrollStore 2 On iOS 16.0-iOS 16.6.1 with TrollStar!

 ### TrollStar Requirements
 Ensure your device is running iOS/iPadOS 16.2 to 16.6.1, with the Tips app installed, the latest version of Sideloadly, and the latest version of TrollStar.